 They are antifungal solutions, on steroids if you will, that will clear up the infection faster than all other forms of treatment.
 Funginix especially has been tested to prove its effectiveness on a wide range of fungal infections, and has provided satisfactory results on all of them.
 Fungus cannot hold up against the combination of camphor, tea tree oil, rose hip flower, and menthol used as ingredients in Funginix.

 Funginix is all natural and applied topically, so you’ll escape the dangerous side effects of other drugs, and it will attack the fungus at the site only.
-You can learn more about these nonprescription products that are proven to be effective without the negative side effects; visit our homepage to find out more.
+You can learn more about these nonprescription products that are proven to be effective without the negative side effects on the homepage.

 Of course, you should keep in mind that the effectiveness of any treatment depends on the degree of the infection and other physical factors like your size, fluid intake, and lifestyle.